from a handpicked tutor in LIVE 1-to-1 classes

 3D shapes are solids that consist of 3 dimensions - length, breadth (width), and height.
-3D in the words 3D shapes means three-dimensional shapes.
-Every 3D shape occupies some space based on its dimensions and we can see so many 3D shapes all around us in our day-to-day life.
+3D in the word 3D shapes means three-dimensional.
+Every 3D geometric shape occupies some space based on its dimensions and we can see so many 3D shapes all around us in our day-to-day life.
 Some examples of 3D shapes are cube, cuboid, cone, and cylinder.

 |2.||Types of 3D Shapes|